LlimaV10/doom-nukem_v2/README.md

 ***

-## Doom-nukem [Wiki](https://github.com/LlimaV10/doom-nukem_v2/wiki) describing the main formulas and mathematical functions will be around April(May).
+## Doom-nukem [Wiki](https://github.com/LlimaV10/doom-nukem_v2/wiki) describing the main formulas and mathematical functions will be around (April(May))(June).
 Please Star this repository if you want it.
 To give me more motivation to do it.

 ***